How to Dry Flowers and Preserve Their Beauty

 Whether it's your bridal bouquet, an anniversary or Valentine's Day arrangement, or a particularly gorgeous vase of flowers gathered from your own garden, drying your flowers will preserve their beauty and sentimental value.
 Dry flowers make lovely home decor and can be used in a myriad of craft projects.
-The preservation method you use will depend on the look you wish to achieve and the type of flower.
+While there are several methods for drying flowers, the preservation method you use will depend on the look you wish to achieve and the type of flower.

 How to Air Dry Flowers

 Air drying is also known simply as hanging the bouquet upside down.
-This method is best for entire bouquets or robust flowers such as roses, lavender, strawflower, baby's breath, statice, celosia, gomphrena and thistle.
+This method for how to dry flowers is best for entire bouquets or robust flowers such as roses, lavender, strawflower, baby's breath, statice, celosia, gomphrena and thistle.

 - Strip excess foliage from flowers.